Austin Slater Preview, Player Props: Giants vs. Braves

-Austin Slater -- with an on-base percentage of .133 in his past 10 games, 187 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Atlanta Braves, with Max Fried on the hill, on August 26 at 4:05 PM ET.
+On Sunday, Austin Slater (.188 on-base percentage in past 10 games, 132 points below season-long percentage) and the San Francisco Giants face the Atlanta Braves, whose starting pitcher will be Jared Shuster.
+First pitch is at 7:10 PM ET.

-In his last appearance, he reached base in both of his plate appearances against the Phillies.
+He had a hitless showing in his last game (0-for-2) against the Braves.

 Austin Slater Game Info & Props vs. the Braves